 Cons

 Stock limits.
-As you don’t have your own warehouses, it might be that your supplier has no needed items in stock.
-If it happens during holiday sales, you risk missing out on a huge part of profit.
+As you don’t have your warehouses, it might be that your supplier has no needed items in stock.
+If it happens during holiday sales, you risk missing out on a huge part of the profit.

 Marketplace

-It’s much easier to understand what Marketplace is if we give you some famous examples: Magento Marketplace, Amazon, eBay, Aliexpress.
-Instead of dropshipping, this Magento 2 strategy is based on work with other sellers, not suppliers.
+It’s much easier to understand what a Marketplace is if we give you some famous examples: Magento Marketplace, Amazon, eBay, Aliexpress.
+Instead of dropshipping, this Magento 2 strategy is based on working with other sellers, not suppliers.
 You don't need to buy, store, ship, or service products.
 Your main goal is to create traffic flow and control the sellers.
 All other tasks rest with vendors.

 Pros